moontechs/event-based-dating-platform/PRD.md

 ## 3. User Authentication & Registration

 ### 3.1 Login System
-- **Magic Link Authentication**: Email-only login system
+- **Email-only Authentication**: Simple login system using email address only
-- **Verification Methods**:
+- **Unified Authentication Method**:
+  - Single email containing both 6-digit verification code and clickable login button
-  - Email with 6-digit code
+  - User can either enter the 6-digit code or click the login button
-  - Email with clickable magic link
-  - Both methods provide equivalent access
+  - Same token used for both methods (the 6-digit code serves as the clickable login token)
+  - Code expires in 15 minutes for security
 - **Registration**: First-time login automatically creates account
 - **Email Verification**: Implicit through successful login
+- **User Experience**:
+  - User enters email and receives one email with both options
+  - After requesting login, user is automatically redirected to code entry form
+  - Code input has autofocus and auto-submits when 6 digits are entered
+  - All interactive elements have proper cursor styling

 ### 3.2 User States
 - **Unregistered**: Has not logged in